-We are Certified Organic by the New England Organic Farmers Association (NOFA).
+Yates Garden Design is Certified Organic by the New England Organic Farmers Association (NOFA).
 We obtain optimal compost and compost teas.

 “Gardens affirm that it is possible to cultivate a place of discovery where we may invent something new for ourselves — and therefore the world.”
 Sophie Walker

 Our designs for gardens and landscapes are influenced by habitat, sunlight, rain, and microclimates, as well as the style of your home or office.
 We preserve existing flora and fauna where possible and think restoration.
 We assess the site via a soil test and careful analysis and repeat the process as needed, adding organic material when the tests show that nutrition is needed.